Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Arguing with the Great Father was always something to be done with the greatest respect. *None* of the Sea-Clans would soon forget what he had done to Clan Bronzefur, or how thoroughly - and easily - he had *broken* their previous Champion.
 Because of that, disagreeing with him in the slightest, *especially* when that magnificent crown sat upon his head, was an act of near suicide both political and personal, at least to Matigu’s mind, anyway.

 The Great Father didn’t see it that way, of course.
 He prided himself on his honor and his reasonableness, and took pains to be even-handed in his dealings with the Clans.
 He stood heads above his Champions like a serene, towering colossus and, rather than wrestle Matigu or anything like that, asked the mildest of questions in reply.
-“I can understand ‘yer frustration, but what d’ya think my presence would achieve?”
+"I can understand ‘yer frustration, but what d’ya think my presence would achieve?"

 It was a disarming tactic, and Matigu momentarily forgot himself in it.
-“The Swarm of Swarms took thirty-seven out-system mining posts!
-Thousands of souls!”
+"The Swarm of Swarms took thirty-seven out-system mining posts!
+Thousands of souls!"

-“‘Yer right,” Daar duck-nodded agreeably.
-“An’ what could I have done?
+"‘Yer right," Daar duck-nodded agreeably.
+"An’ what could I have done?
 Our people were pinned protectin’ a much more important resource.
 What benefit would my presence have brought?
-An’ what risks?”
+An’ what risks?"

-“I…” Matigu paused and sagged, not really knowing how to put his thoughts into words.
+"I…" Matigu paused and sagged, not really knowing how to put his thoughts into words.
 He could sympathize with the plight of out-system miners, having spent years as a young Associate out on a Clan Longback oil platform in Gao’s frozen polar seas.
 It was lonely, claustrophobic work and the weather rarely behaved well enough to go outside and enjoy the air.

 He’d had a nightmare last night, about being back on the rig while Hunters smashed in through its tiny, storm-proof windows and clawed after him in the tight, close confines.

 But whatever his objection might be, he couldn’t find the right words.
 They faltered and fell apart in the face of the Great Father’s not-unkind look.

-“‘Yer passionate, an’ I can admire that.
-S’wat the Longbacks’ve been known ‘fer since the old days,” Daar said. “but...well, I’m a lotta things, but omnipotent ain’t one o’ them.
+"‘Yer passionate, an’ I can admire that.
+S’wat the Longbacks’ve been known ‘fer since the old days," Daar said. "but...well, I’m a lotta things, but omnipotent ain’t one o’ them.
 I can’t be everywhere at once, either.
 None of us can.
 We’re not gonna win every skirmish an’ we can’t get hung up about it.
-An’ as much as I wanna personally crush every Hunter fuck unner my paws...”
+An’ as much as I wanna personally crush every Hunter fuck unner my paws..."

 A voice to Matigu’s left spoke up: Uriigo, Champion of Clan Bronzefur.
-“Nonetheless, My Father...we must answer for the loss.”
+"Nonetheless, My Father...we must answer for the loss."

 Daar’s *snarl* was a thing that made everyone reel back on their haunches.
-“Says who?
-Do *you* again presume to set our direction?”
+"Says who?
+Do *you* again presume to set our direction?"

 Champion Uriigo was a *master* of needling the Great Father, and the only member of the Conclave who was quasi-openly antagonistic to the new order of things.
 Hardly surprising, really: Bronzefur’s previous Champion had openly defied the Great Father as *‘a matter of Clan survival’* and, for daring to show himself in council, was without any warning tackled, bodily picked up and quite *literally* broken in half by Daar as easily as one might snap a twig.
 Their Grandfather he dispatched with a spine-shattering kick that bounced him off the far wall, followed by a standing leap across the room, landing in an *earthquake* of a stomp right through his ribcage.
 It had all happened so fast, nobody could react.

 The Great Father didn’t even take a moment to drop the former Champion’s ruined corpse to the ground, nor wipe the gore off his hind-paws, before he appointed Uriigo as the Clan’s new Champion... and did *not* accept his submission immediately.
 No, Daar had taken his time about it.
 In fact he’d ignored all of Uriigo’s attempts at abject prostration and made his displeasure *thoroughly* known.
 Acceptance hadn’t come until the new Champion lay broken on the floor and at the brink of death himself.

 Uriigo had always stopped himself *just* short of open contempt ever since: he remained bloodied, but not broken.
-“It’s what will be expected… My Father.”
+"It’s what will be expected… My Father."

-“They - if indeed it be *‘they’* and not a figment of ‘yer imagination - can *expect* whatever they want.
+"They - if indeed it be *‘they’* and not a figment of ‘yer imagination - can *expect* whatever they want.
 Fuck ‘em.
 We can only do so much ‘ta defend the galaxy.
 They gotta learn.
-An’ that’s why I’m *here* an’ not wallowin’ in it like I *really* wanna…”
+An’ that’s why I’m *here* an’ not wallowin’ in it like I *really* wanna…"

 There was just… *something* in his growl at the end which clearly suggested the Hunters weren’t the only thing he wanted to destroy.

-“Some might question your...resolve...My Father, if you make a habit of commanding from the rear…”
+"Some might question your...resolve...My Father, if you make a habit of commanding from the rear…"

 *...Balls,* that was a reckless thing to—

 The Great Father exploded across the room so precisely and so unbelievably fast, it was almost literally blink-and-miss-it: his brutal muzzle stopped a mere inch from Uriigo’s throat.

-“Question my resolve, eh?
-Tell me...are you *afraid,* Champion?”
+"Question my resolve, eh?
+Tell me...are you *afraid,* Champion?"

 The snarl he made was so deep and so menacing, Matigu could feel it reverberate in his chest from across the room.
 Daar touched his nose against the suddenly shock-still yet defiant Champion’s jugular before giving his throat a long, threatening sniff.
 It was an extremely loaded question too, with only one possible, humiliating answer.
 There was no doubt in Matigu’s mind that Uriigo was courting death.

-“...Yes.”
+"...Yes."

-“Not completely stupid, then…” Daar gave another reverberating growl as he prowled around Uriigo, searching for any weakness.
-“It ain’t often I smell suicidal bravery so strong on somebody...which is *awful damn strange* ‘fer a Champion that ain’t *never* soldiered through any kind o’ combat, huh?”
+"Not completely stupid, then…" Daar gave another reverberating growl as he prowled around Uriigo, searching for any weakness.
+"It ain’t often I smell suicidal bravery so strong on somebody...which is *awful damn strange* ‘fer a Champion that ain’t *never* soldiered through any kind o’ combat, huh?"

 *That* was a vicious jab, and touched on some unflattering rumors that frequently provoked rage on Uriigo’s part.
 Anyone else would have found themselves scarred for life over that comment.
 Uriigo was a brownfur after all, and not a small one.
 But against *Daar…*

 What could he do but stand there and take it?

 Uriigo, somehow, found the way.
-“Not true, My Father.
-I survived a duel against yourself.”
+"Not true, My Father.
+I survived a duel against yourself."

-*“Hrrm.”* Daar sniffed again, then straightened.
-“Ballsy.
+*"Hrrm."* Daar sniffed again, then straightened.
+"Ballsy.
 I can respect that.
 Jus’ don’t mistake my *charity* as anythin’ but.
-Do ‘ya remember *why* I broke ‘yer predecessor?”
+Do ‘ya remember *why* I broke ‘yer predecessor?"

-“I remember the reason given, yes.”
+"I remember the reason given, yes."

 Matigu had to stifle his disbelief.
 How *reckless* was Uriigo going to be…?

-“Cute.
+"Cute.
 An’ you somehow got the balls t’wonder why I had my *fun* bouncing ‘yer weak lil’ body off the walls that day...the Females ‘member just fine, an’ it’s only by their *mercy* that ‘yer Clan still exists.
 ‘Ya might consider some honest contrition if’n ‘yer Clan is gonna have any hope o’ breedin’ itself a future.
 Who knows?
 Bronzefurs with humility?
-Stranger shit’s happened.”
+Stranger shit’s happened."

-“I will not be lectured about *humility* from the Stud-Prime of Stoneback…*My Father.”*
+"I will not be lectured about *humility* from the Stud-Prime of Stoneback…*My Father."*

 Daar’s tolerance was truly awesome.
 Matigu was so incensed by the lack of respect, he and several others had to restrain themselves from leaping at Uriigo’s throat...but they needn’t have worried.
 Daar’s reply was growled quietly against Uriigo’s ear...and it was *devastating.*

-“You’ll stand there an’ take whatever I wanna give, *Champion.* You’ll take it ‘cuz I’m *better’n* you.
+"You’ll stand there an’ take whatever I wanna give, *Champion.* You’ll take it ‘cuz I’m *better’n* you.
 I am Stud-Prime because of my fitness ‘fer the title.
 I have the confidence of a leader born of over fifteen thousand years o’ faithful service, an’ I come from an honest tradition of hard work since time immemorial.
 My *humility* stems from the blessings I have inherited, an’ for which I am but a steward in a long line o’ servants.
 But humility ain’t the same thing as modesty.
-I won’t pretend ‘ta that.”
+I won’t pretend ‘ta that."

 Daar pressed himself against the comparatively tiny Champion and rested one of his huge paws over Uriigo’s shoulder.
 Those rib-breaking claws were fully extended and resting lightly over the Champion’s heart.

-“After all, it was *my* Clan that brought the liberation of the Females, and who protect them even today against the honorless an’ the evil.
+"After all, it was *my* Clan that brought the liberation of the Females, and who protect them even today against the honorless an’ the evil.
 And it was us who remade the Gao.
 That *faithfulness* brought us the power we enjoy today.
 That *esteem* ensured our consequent genetic perfection an’ blessed *my* unbroken line in particular with its superiority.
 You ain’t got *none* o’ that, an’ you fuckin’ well know it.
 So...mebbe consider *why* the Females chose ‘ta spare ‘yer lil’ Clan after what ‘ya did, and think on what y’all might do to be worthy o’ that mercy.
-‘Cuz my *patience* with ‘yer unearned arrogance is wearin’ awful thin…*Champion.”*
+‘Cuz my *patience* with ‘yer unearned arrogance is wearin’ awful thin…*Champion."*

 Uriigo’s teeth chattered very slightly; he was just shy of abject terror, and now everyone could see it, if they somehow couldn’t smell it.

 But credit where credit was due; the defiant Champion somehow found a liferaft of dignity on which to escape.
-“I shall take your words under advisement...My Father.”
+"I shall take your words under advisement...My Father."

 Daar chittered darkly.
-“How *gracious* o’ you.
-An’ as ‘fer what *‘some’* might question and what *‘others’* might expect an’ all th’ rest, you fail to unnerstand.”
+"How *gracious* o’ you.
+An’ as ‘fer what *‘some’* might question and what *‘others’* might expect an’ all th’ rest, you fail to unnerstand."

 He prowled away, and Uriigo swayed back with a well-restrained sigh as he let out his held breath. *Nobody* wanted the Great Father’s teeth that close to their throat.

 Daar ignored him.
 He returned to his place at the head of the great table, expounding as he went.
-“One day y’ain’t gonna have a Great Father, an’ things *can’t* go back to the way they were.
+"One day y’ain’t gonna have a Great Father, an’ things *can’t* go back to the way they were.
 So...what then?
 My purpose ain’t ‘ta rub my huge nuts all over everything an’ claim it as mine.
 I already *won* that game.
-My *purpose* is to ensure the survival an’ prosperity of the Gao, and if I can swing it, her most bestest allies too.”
+My *purpose* is to ensure the survival an’ prosperity of the Gao, and if I can swing it, her most bestest allies too."

 Matigu listened, not yet ready to give up on his own feelings that something *more* could have been done, but not able to disagree, either.

 Daar *knew,* and turned his terrible gaze back to Matigu.
 It softened instantly into something much more kindly.

-“‘Yer young.
+"‘Yer young.
 I *get it.* I wasn’t much younger when I was called to be Champion.
 But the kwekshit awful thing ‘bout high office, is we’ve got responsibilities beyond ourselves, *yijao?* Gettin’ kilt ‘cuz I wanna personally squish sum Hunter fucks is the *pinnacle* o’ stupidity.
 I have *duty* that goes past all that, an’ that means I can only take to the battlefield when I’m *needed.* But even more’n that?
-Spendin’ my forces like cheap peshorkies when I ain’t advancin’ th’ goal is straight-up evil.”
+Spendin’ my forces like cheap peshorkies when I ain’t advancin’ th’ goal is straight-up evil."

 He glanced back at Uriigo and his expression hardened again.
-“Part o’ doin’ that is knowing what’s signal, an’ what’s noise.
-Even if ‘ya gotta smash the noise now an’ then...”
+"Part o’ doin’ that is knowing what’s signal, an’ what’s noise.
+Even if ‘ya gotta smash the noise now an’ then..."

 Uriigo, wisely, didn’t react in any way.
 He just stared back, ears up, back straight.
 Daar held his gaze for a moment, then duck-nodded and addressed the rest of his Champions.

-“An’ another part is knowin’ when ‘ta *delegate.* Champions Fiin an’ Thurrsto are out there *right now,* an’ they in turn are learnin’ what they need ‘ta delegate even further.
+"An’ another part is knowin’ when ‘ta *delegate.* Champions Fiin an’ Thurrsto are out there *right now,* an’ they in turn are learnin’ what they need ‘ta delegate even further.
 If there’s *anythin’* we gotta learn from the Humans, it’s that we *can’t govern ourselves* like a pile o’ competin’ Clans anymore.
-That means my Champions gotta learn ‘ta *let go.* An’ ‘yer Brothers, they gotta learn ‘ta *let you.”*
+That means my Champions gotta learn ‘ta *let go.* An’ ‘yer Brothers, they gotta learn ‘ta *let you."*

 He sat, which was an invitation for all the Champions to take their seat.
 Where the Great Father sat directly on the floor, however, the Champions sat on actual wooden furniture, in a series of expensive groans, squeaks and creaking noises.

 It was both a gesture of high esteem on the Great Father’s part, and also an unsubtle reminder: he was still eye-level with all of them.

-“I *trust* they’ll git ‘er dun proper-like.
+"I *trust* they’ll git ‘er dun proper-like.
 An’ the gaoian world don’t stop just ‘cuz of those greasy nutless Hunter fucks.
-So...unless anybody’s got more they wanna git outta their fur...shall we?”
+So...unless anybody’s got more they wanna git outta their fur...shall we?"

 Business concluded swiftly after that.
 The Great Father was in a bad mood, Uriigo remained very *carefully* silent and attentive for the rest of the session, and the same went for many of the others.